-Deines have a modified generic code, mostly consisting of purine bases which are slightly more resistant to radiation damage.
+Deines have a modified genetic code, mostly consisting of purine bases which are slightly more resistant to radiation damage.
 Their Xeno-B treatments create extra copies of each chromosome in the nucleus, and if any damage occurs the DNA is repaired using homologous segments from these extra copies.
-A thick, active protein shell surrounds each chromosome to reduce damage and effect repair.
-This system of automatic repair an error-checking can also be extended to other species, and by the ComEmp period the Deines were experimenting with radiation-resistant plants and animals that could survive on the surface of Hekufast.
+A thick, active protein shell (inspired by DNA-protecting proteins found in tardigrades) surrounds each chromosome to reduce damage and effect repair.
+This system of automatic repair and error-checking can also be extended to other species, and by the ComEmp period the Deines were experimenting with radiation-resistant plants and animals that could survive on the surface of Hekufast.
 A nitrogen/oxygen atmosphere was added to the surface of the world (oxygen was abundant in the silicon rocks, but nitrogen was imported at great expense by wormhole from the MPA).

 The neogen ecology on Hekufast is an imaginative extrapolation of the microbial xenobiota of Mykropht III, replicating the state of that world if evolution had proceeded for several billion years.
 Such a state could not exist in nature, since the pulsar around which Mykroft III orbits would cool down long before such a biosphere could evolve.
 Most plant-like autotrophs have deep, hollow taproots, into which they can retract all their above-ground foilage whenever the neutron star emits higher-than-normal levels of radiation (due to surface tremors).
 Similarly the animal-like heterotrophs are capable of burrowing underground quickly (or of burrowing into the trunks and foliage of the autotrophs as they retract, using them both as shielding and as transport into the topsoil).

-The pulsar itself has been the object of study for a number of transapient entities, the first of which arrived in the Second Federation Era, soon after the Deines.
+The pulsar itself has been the object of study by a number of transapient entities, the first of which arrived during the Integration, soon after the Deines.
 This entity, an S:2 that called erself Bell/Burnell, appeared to have no interest in the Deine colony, and dedicated erself entirely to observing the star.
 In 4591 the transapient issued an urgent warning to the Deines that they should remain underground for an indefinite period, while at the same time hurriedly transferring data and infrastructure into a fast escape craft.
 Several standard days elapsed after the departure of this craft, and the Deines were beginning to think that nothing was going to happen, when the neutron star emitted a very large pulse of energy and began to rotate at a significantly higher speed.

 This phenomenon, well known in other pulsars, is known as a glitch; the superfluid core of the pulsar rotates freely inside the cooler, solid crust of the star, and the two regions do not interact via friction; but occasionally the fantastically strong magnetic field of the star will establish a connection between the core and the crust and transfer a busrt of angular momentum between them, speeding the crust up.
 This vast transfer of energy disrups the crust and results in a burst of radiative energy, which could kill even the radiation resistant Deines and damage their infrastructure.
 In the event a few Deines had already returned to the surface, thinking it a false alarm; most of these were casualties, a few of which did not have suitable backup arrangements.
 In addition much of the biosphere was destroyed, especially organisms in shallow burrows.